tuvo1106/aws-primer/certified_solutions_architect.md

 - Design resilient architectures - 34%
   - Choose reliable/resilient storage.
   - Determine how to design decoupling mechanisms using AWS services.
-  - Determine how to design a multi-tier achitectural. solution.
+  - Determine how to design a multi-tier architectural. solution.
   - Determine how to design high availability and/or fault tolerant architecture.
 - Design performant architectures - 24%